Boost Wallet

 9. The customer enters the necessary data.

-10. The payment platform receives the purchase request for payment processing.
+10. The payment platform receives the request for processing the payment by using the Boost Wallet method.

-11. The payment platform performs the internal purchase request processing and sends it to the Boost Wallet service.
+11. The payment platform processes the request and sends it to the Boost Wallet service.

 12. The purchase request is processed and a QR code are generated on the Boost Wallet service side.